Honors Capstone Project

 Additionally, I have investigated whether sox1a, sox1b and foxn4 are: • Expressed in the V2 domain • Affected by the loss of scl or gata3 function

 Kamara, Kadiah Oyah, "Analyzing the Roles of scl and gata3 in Zebrafish Spinal Cord Interneuron Specification and Function" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 143.

 Creative Commons License